Fetal and Infant Mortality Review

 ABOUT US

 Fetal and Infant Mortality Review (FIMR) is an action-oriented, community-based process that examines the factors and issues that influence fetal and infant mortality in a community.
+It is an essential element to OCCHD’s Maternal and Child Health Outreaach program.
 The mission of FIMR is to identify and create systemic change that results in the reduction of the fetal and infant mortality rate.
 Ultimately, FIMR aims to inspire community changes that result in more women being healthy when they become pregnant, therefore increasing their chance of having a positive pregnancy outcome.

 The objectives of FIMR are: